Portugal’s capital city of Lisbon sits at the edge of the Atlantic Ocean. The city boasts a rich culture and laid-back vibe.

 What to do there: Explore the iconic UNESCO-listed Torre de Belém, built in the early 1500s as a defensive fort and filled with sublime details.
 Go to the top of the Padrão dos Descobrimentos for terrific views and stroll along the nearby waterfront to see statues of historical figures.

-Visit the official presidential home of Belém Palace, a beautiful building constructed in the 16th century, learn tons of interesting new things at the Museum of Art, Architecture and Technology, admire art at the free-to-enter Berardo Museum of Modern and Contemporary Art, and take a romantic stroll through the pretty botanical garden.
-The 16th-century Jerónimos monastery is a UNESCO World Heritage Site and a Lisbon must do.
-It was established to celebrate Vasco de Gama’s journey to India in the late 1400s and the famous explorer’s remains are contained within the monastery’s church.
-This was also where the delectable pasteis de Nata were created by the monks.
+Visit the official presidential home of Belém Palace, a beautiful 16th-century building.
+Learn tons of interesting new things at the Museum of Art, Architecture and Technology, and admire art at the free-to-enter Berardo Museum of Modern and Contemporary Art.
+Lisbon isn’t always expensive.
+Take a romantic stroll through the pretty botanical garden.
+The Jerónimos Monastery is a UNESCO World Heritage Site and a Lisbon must-do.
+It was established to celebrate Vasco de Gama’s journey to India in the late 1400s and the famous explorer’s remains are contained there still.
+This was also where the delectable Pasteis de Nata were created by the monks.

 What to do there: Relax on the soft golden sands and top up your tan as you laze in the sunshine, or take a dip in the cool and refreshing water.
 The waves make for great surfing too.
 Join in with a spirited game of beach volleyball, toss a Frisbee, build a sandcastle, play beach football, and stroll barefoot along the stretching sands.
 You can also unwind in one of the ocean-facing cafes and bars to soak up the vistas while enjoying refreshments in the shade.